 The account below documents the locations of Bernard and Alice Dent using census documents and newspaper articles.

 Lester Dent’s grandfather, Marquis Lafayette Dent (1823-1912) was born in Bullitt County, Kentucky on December 23, 1823.
-He married Susan Adaline Sailing (1842-1916) on April 2, 1860 in Macon, Missouri.
+He married Susan Adaline Sailing (1842-1916) on April 2, 1860, in Macon, Missouri.
 Their marriage was registered a few days later, on April 29.
 The 1860 United States Census shows Marquis Dent living in La Plata, Missouri.
-He is 35 years old and his farm’s value is listed at $8,000.
-Marquis L. Dent died on March 25, 1912 and is buried in the La Plata Cemetery in La Plata, Missouri.
-Susan Dent died February 3, 1916 and is buried in the La Plata Cemetery.
+He is 35 years old, and his farm’s value is listed at $8,000.
+Marquis L. Dent died on March 25, 1912, and is buried in the La Plata Cemetery in La Plata, Missouri.
+Susan Dent died February 3, 1916, and is buried in the La Plata Cemetery.

 Lester Dent’s parents were Bernard Dent and Alice Norfolk Dent.
 Bernard was born on April 17, 1873.
 Alice Norfolk was born on March 5, 1873.
-Both were born in Missouri near La Plata, likely on their respective family farm.
+Both were born in Missouri near La Plata, likely on their respective family farms.
 Bernard’s parents were Marquis Dent and Susan Sailing Dent.
 The Dent family appeared to be practicing Catholics.
 Bernard’s sister, Sally, died in 1888 and was buried in the Catholic cemetery near Macon, Missouri.
 His brother John died in 1889 and was buried in the same cemetery.